GeekyAnts/express-typescript/README.md

 A boilerplate for [Node.js](https://nodejs.org/en) App.

 This boilerplate is built using [Express.js](https://expressjs.com/) web framework, and have used [Typescript Lang](https://www.typescriptlang.org/) for writing the app's logic.

+This app also uses the Node.js's [Cluster API](https://nodejs.org/api/cluster.html), this helps us to take advantage of multi-core systems to handle the load.

+For storing configuration into the `process.env`, [DOTENV](https://github.com/motdotla/dotenv) for Node.js is used.

 For Database, this repo contains the use of [Mongoose](https://mongoosejs.com/) (ie. [MongoDB](https://www.mongodb.com/) object modeling for [Node.js](https://nodejs.org/en/)).